-Whether you’re looking to upgrade your current mic or are a complete beginner, we’re pretty sure you’ve come across the Audio Technica AT2020 and the Blue Yeti microphones.
+Whether you’re looking to upgrade your current mic or are a complete beginner, I’m pretty sure you’ve come across the Audio Technica AT2020 and Blue Yeti microphones.

 Everyone has at least considered one or both of these mics for the job.

 Not sure about which one to get?
-We feel you.
+I feel your pain.

-These microphones are popular for several good reasons and we’re here to break down these two products to help you decide.
+These microphones are popular for several reasons, and it might be hard to choose only one.
+So, I’m here to break down the features of these two products to help you decide.

 Audio Technica AT2020 Overview